WSU-kduncan/s24cicd-nlargent/README-CI.md

 - You can change the name of the tag if you want.
 If you do, make sure it matches with the next step

 ### How To Run The Container
-- docker run -it --name webserv -p 80:80 nlp4:latest
+- docker run -d --rm --name webserv -p 80:80 nlp4:latest

-- "-it" can be omittied if you do not want to interact with the container
+- "--rm" can be omittied if you do not want to remove the container after exit
 - Also you can change the name after the --name tag

 ### How To View The Project Running